Protein misfolding cyclic amplification

-Protein misfolding cyclic amplification (PMCA) is an amplification technique (conceptually like PCR but not involving nucleotides) to multiply misfolded prions originally developed by Soto and colleagues.
-It is a test for spongiform encephalopathies like CWD or BSE.
+Protein misfolding cyclic amplification (PMCA) is an amplification technique (conceptually like polymerase chain reaction (PCR) but not involving nucleotides) to multiply misfolded prions originally developed by Soto and colleagues.
+It is a test for spongiform encephalopathies like chronic wasting disease (CWD) or bovine spongiform encephalopathy (BSE).

 Technique

 The technique initially incubates a small amount of abnormal prion with an excess of normal protein, so that some conversion takes place.
 The growing chain of misfolded protein is then blasted with ultrasound, breaking it down into smaller chains and so rapidly increasing the amount of abnormal protein available to cause conversions.
 By repeating the cycle, the mass of normal protein is rapidly changed into the prion being tested for.